 1. Obtain a minimum of 10 prospective members.
 2. Obtain a faculty or staff advisor.
-3. Submit a request to organize, signed by the members, and the agreement of the faculty/staff advisor to the Dean of Student Services.
+3. Submit a request to organize, signed by the members, and the agreement of the faculty/staff advisor to the Vice President for Student Affairs.
 4. Receive written approval of the request from the SGA executive council and the College administration.
 After approval of the organization, a constitution and membership list must be submitted within three weeks.
 According to policies of the State Board for Technical and Comprehensive Education, organizations whose objectives are strictly social in nature cannot be approved.

-All student activities must be approved by the Student Services division.
+All student activities must be approved by the Student Affairs division.
 This approval is necessary before an organization may put an item on the master calendar, reserve facilities for a meeting, or have an announcement placed on the bulletin board.

-All student fundraising projects must be first approved by the Dean of Student Services.
-Complete plans, including planned use of money, should be submitted in writing to the Dean of Student Services.
+All student fundraising projects must be first approved by the Vice President for Student Affairs.
+Complete plans, including planned use of money, should be submitted in writing to the Vice President for Student Affairs.
 On-campus fundraising projects will not be approved unless they are for the purpose of raising money for necessary club expenses or for a project benefiting students.
 Off-campus fundraising projects must be also approved by the Director of Development and Public Relations to ensure that Foundation fundraising efforts are not jeopardized by other endeavors.
-A list of all businesses to be solicited, the amounts to be requested and the purpose for which the money will be used must be submitted to the Director of Development and Public Relations before any solicitation can occur.
+A list of all businesses to be solicited, the amounts to be requested and the purpose for which the money will be used must be submitted to the

-Invitation to special speakers, entertainers, etc., must be approved by the Dean of Student Services prior to issuing an invitation to such groups or persons.
-The use of campus facilities by students must be cleared with the Student Services division.

-Only clubs and organizations chartered by the Student Government Association and approved by the Dean of Student Services and the President will be permitted to function on campus.
-All organizations and clubs must have a faculty advisor approved by the Dean of Student Services.
+Director of Development and Public Relations before any solicitation can occur.
+Invitation to special speakers, entertainers, etc., must be approved by the Vice President for Student Affairs prior to issuing an invitation to such groups or persons.
+The use of campus facilities by students must be cleared with the Student Affairs division.
+Only clubs and organizations chartered by the Student Government Association and approved by the Vice President for Student Affairs and the President will be permitted to function on campus.
+All organizations and clubs must have a faculty advisor approved by the Vice President for Student Affairs.